tom-howard/ros/docs/com2009/la2/task3.md

 1. The robot must then autonomously navigate the maze in order to find its way to a green *"Finish Zone"* (or get as close as possible to it).
 1. The robot must do this without touching any of the arena walls: penalties will be applied for those that do (See [the table below](#marks)).
 1. The robot's progress will be measured at 10% increments throughout the maze, using distance markers printed on the arena floor (where the finish line is at 100%).
 1. The robot will have a maximum of 150 seconds to navigate the maze.

+    *Timing will be determined using the "Real Time" indicator in Gazebo*.

     <a name="launch"></a>